 Holiday History & Hot Chocolate Tour

-During the holiday season, the Sinners & Sweets tour is put on hold.
+During the holiday season, the Sinners & Sweets tour is suspended.
 Its replacement is the Holiday History & Hot Chocolate Tour, which begins in mid-November and runs almost daily until the second Sunday in January.
-The only days there aren’t a tour are on December 25th and January 1st.
+The only days without a tour are usually December 25th and January 1st.

 This tour begins outside of Trees Cafe at 738 Granville Street.
 It runs for about 90 minutes, or slightly longer.
 There’s limited availability, so book your spot in advance if you want to take part.

 The Holiday History Tour is a little less expensive at $49 for adults and $45 for seniors and youth.
-That’s because you’re not getting the same sweet treats that you are on the normal tour (although you do get some high-quality hot chocolate).
+That’s because you’re not getting the same sweet treats you get on the standard tour (though you do get some high-quality hot chocolate).

 The normal Sinners & Sweets tour returns in January after the Holiday History tour is over.